tommybazar/TBRaymarchProject/Readme.md

 ## UE Version
 I will try to make the project compatible with the latest version (currently 5.3).

-For a bleeding-edge version, checkout the `develop` branch.
+For a bleeding-edge version, checkout the `master` branch.

 For older versions of the engine, go to the branch with the appropriate name.
 Older versions are not be updated with new functionality.